 Coming by car

 From the M5, follow the A358 dual-carriageway until the second roundabout.
 Take the second exit (straight ahead) into Priory Avenue (still dual-carriageway).
-At the next roundabout by the Shell garage, take the first exit into Priory Avenue, which then becomes St James Street beyond a mini-roundabout.
+At the next roundabout by the Shell garage, take the first exit into Priory Avenue (signposted for the theatre), which then becomes St James Street beyond a mini-roundabout.

 From the north-west approach via the A358, following signs to the town centre.
-Just after crossing the railway, at the roundabout take the first exit into the new Trenchard Way bypass.
-Follow it all the way to roundabout at the end (next to the Shell garage), where you take the second exit into Priory Avenue, which then becomes St James Street beyond a mini-roundabout.
+Just after crossing the railway, at the roundabout take the first exit signposted “Other routes, Station”.
+Follow it all the way to roundabout at the end (next to the Shell garage), where you take the second exit into Priory Avenue (signposted for the theatre), which then becomes St James Street beyond a mini-roundabout.

-– The short route needs some quick thinking: where the A38 turns sharp right at traffic lights into East reach, approach in the left-hand lane but turn right then immediately left into Tancred Street.
+– The short route needs some quick thinking: at the T-junction at the next traffic lights turn right then immediately left into the narrow Tancred Street – it looks like a gap between the buildings.
 Then left along Duke Street, right into Canon Street, and left at the mini roundabout at the end towards the church.

 – If you miss Tancred Street, keep going along the A38 for 1km (0.7 miles) until you get to the first roundabout, then take the first exit.
-At the next roundabout by the Shell garage, take the first exit into Priory Avenue, which then becomes St James Street beyond the mini-roundabout.
+At the next roundabout by the Shell garage, take the first exit into Priory Avenue (signposted for the theatre), which then becomes St James Street beyond the mini-roundabout.